JasperHof/JasperHof.github.io/_docs/performance.md

 We simulated quantitative and binary phenotypes for various data sets:
    - 'Homogeneous' dataset (63k unrelated White British individuals)
-   - 'Twins' dataset (Constructed by duplicating genotypes of 31,500 individuals of homogeneous dataset))
+   - 'Twins' dataset (Constructed by duplicating genotypes of 31,500 individuals of homogeneous dataset)
    - 'Multi-ancestry' dataset (63k individuals of various ethnic backgrounds)

-The generated phenotypes were also generated under different heritabilities (0.2 and 0.5) and number of causal SNPs (5k and 20k).
-Causal SNPs were randomly selected from the start of each chromosome, SNPs located on the end of each chromosome served as null SNPs to evaluate type 1 error.
+Phenotypes were generated under different heritabilities (0.2 and 0.5) and number of causal SNPs (5k and 20k), with ten replicates for each scenario.
+Causal SNPs were randomly selected from the start of each chromosome, while SNPs located on the end of each chromosome served as null SNPs to evaluate type 1 error.
 For binary traits, we also varied the prevalance (10% and 1%).

 ## Type 1 error